 Lord Nelson and her sister ship Tenacious – both built and run by the JST – are the only fully accessible tall ships at sea.
 Lord Nelson has taken 24,000 people to sea, 10,000 of these physically disabled, among them 5,000 wheelchair-users.
 She is crewed by 38 volunteers and a professional crew of eight.
 Specialist equipment includes hoists to lift wheelchairs up the rigging, power-assisted steering, lifts, a talking compass, Braille signs, vibrator alerts, and fixing points to secure wheelchairs in rough weather.
 Tall ships are ideal for JST's mission.
 Very few people spend time on a tall ship so all crew members are unfamiliar with the environment, therefore to sail the ship requires excellent teamwork, understanding and communication.

 Norton Rose Fulbright is a strong advocate of the JST's values of diversity, inclusion and integration and is lead sponsor of the Challenge.
-For us, the Challenge is a perfect opportunity to raise awareness and change perceptions of disability.
+For us, the Challenge was a perfect opportunity to raise awareness and change perceptions of disability.
 Out at sea is not the only place where change can occur.
-Lord Nelson is carrying disability awareness into countries where traditional attitudes differ widely.
+Lord Nelson carried disability awareness into countries where traditional attitudes differ widely.

-With offices in many of Lord Nelson's stopover ports, we are ideally placed to assist disabled people to take part in the Challenge.
-Our support is a mix of financial backing, alongside assistance with the voyage logistics, marketing and awareness raising around the world.
-We are also sponsoring individuals with physical disabilities over six ocean passages.
+With offices in many of Lord Nelson's stopover ports, we were ideally placed to assist disabled people to take part in the Challenge.
+Our support was a mix of financial backing, alongside assistance with the voyage logistics, marketing and awareness raising around the world.
+We also sponsored individuals with physical disabilities over six ocean passages.

-This is joined-up CSR activity, at a worldwide level, leveraging the global resources and capabilities of Norton Rose Fulbright, and involving partners, staff, clients and our communities
+This was joined-up CSR activity, at a worldwide level, leveraging the global resources and capabilities of Norton Rose Fulbright, and involving partners, staff, clients and our communities.

 For more information visit http://jst.org.uk/sail-the-world/.